If you’re looking for the best restaurants in Savannah you have come to the right place!

 It is one of the most popular restaurants in Savannah among both tourists and locals so reservations are recommended if you plan on dining at a peak time.

 The Wyld Dock Bar

 The Wyld Dock Bar is located a short 15-minute drive southeast of the city center.
-You won’t regret making the trip for one of the best restaurants in Savannah.
+You won’t regret making the trip to one of the best restaurants in Savannah, Georgia.